en_USEnglish

 Deployment time

-Need for substantial material resources
+Need for significant material resources

-Red Hat dependency
+Red Hat Dependence

 Additional costs